schnalz-digital/DeathManager/README.md

 **Instructions for Use:**

+1. Download the [latest release here](https://github.com/schnalz-digital/deathmanager/releases/latest) on GitHub.
-1. Extract the contents of the provided `.zip` file, which includes two files, into your DOOM folder.
+2. Extract the contents of the provided `.zip` file, which includes two files, into your DOOM folder.
-2. Launch the `.exe` file and navigate to the settings.
+3. Launch the `.exe` file and navigate to the settings.
-3. Add your DOOM Source Port and specify the path to your `.wad` and `.pk3` files.
+4. Add your DOOM Source Port and specify the path to your `.wad` and `.pk3` files.
-4. Choose to either host or join a DOOM multiplayer game.
+5. Choose to either host or join a DOOM multiplayer game.

 **Note:** The `.exe` file requires the `resources.neu` file as a dependency to function properly.